accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

 __Compression__

 Columnar format organizes data in compressed way.
 The compression algorithms yet allow reading records directly without decompression.
-The below [algorithm selection taxonomy](https://www.cs.umd.edu/~abadi/talks/Column_Store_Tutorial_VLDB09.pdf) not only reflects common properties in data, and also data organization in compression to query efficiently.
+The below [algorithm selection taxonomy](https://www.cs.umd.edu/~abadi/talks/Column_Store_Tutorial_VLDB09.pdf) not only reflects common properties in data, but also data organization in compression to query efficiently.

 ![What compression schema to use in columnar format](/images/arch-design-columnar-compress-taxonomy.png "What compression schema to use in columnar format")